delta/auction_system/CONTRIBUTING.md

 ### License

-By contributing to Auction System, you agree that your contributions will be licensed under its MIT license.
+By contributing to Auction System, you agree that your contributions will be licensed under its Apache License, Version 2.0..